 All applicable fees must be received prior to accessing the reserved space or the reservation will be canceled.

 Processing a reservation request that is more than 3 days in advance:

 Customer will go online and fill out the room booking information.

-If unable to book online, customer may call the libraries main number and request a room reservation.
+If unable to book online, customer may call any library to request a room reservation.

 Staff will review the booking and either approve the reservation or deny it.